Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Personally, I like the true story even more than the first–even in the 1600s, people were still looking to the past for architectural inspiration (when they could afford it, anyway), and No. 3 Rue Volta is still worth adding to your list of hidden gems in Paris.

-Located in Le Marais, the house is located on a quiet street, boasts beautiful wooden beams, and looks entirely distinct from anything surrounding it.
+Located in Le Marais, the house is on a quiet street, boasts beautiful wooden beams, and looks entirely distinct from anything surrounding it (or pretty much anything else in Paris, post-Haussmann).

 No. 3 Rue Volta, once thought to be the oldest house in Paris, is a fun secret Paris spot worth checking out in Le Marais.